Healthcare brand relevancy: Cleveland Clinic, CVS and telehealth

 The Future of Telehealth Medicine

-Considering the importance of brand relevance to attract and maintain a customer base, three important takeaways include:
+Considering the everyday energy and relevance you need to attract and maintain a customer base, three important takeaways include:

-1. Making things simple.
-One of the characteristics of great brands is that they make things simple.
+1. Simplicity.
+Highly relevant brands make things simple.
 They cut through the clutter by delivering what consumers want, when they want it, without hassle.
 Like this effort from Cleveland Clinic.

 2. Deeds beyond words.
-Actions speak louder than words.
 Building brand relevance – and customer value – is more about creating meaningful, authentic and breakthrough experiences beyond merely creating images and communications.
+It’s about doing things and demonstrating value that actually matters to customers.

-3. Never standing still.
+3. Dynamism.
 The rewards go to brands that stay ahead of the game.
 They evolve to keep consumers interested and engaged, take their cues from their consumers and are always on the look out for ways to surprise and delight them.